dasch-swiss/dsp-ui-lib/README.md

 #### YALC

-In some cases we have to work with unpublished npm packages like our own [@knora/api](https://github.com/dasch-swiss/knora-api-js-lib), a JavaScript library that allows a developer to implement the Knora API without knowing technical details about it.
+In some cases we have to work with unpublished npm packages like our own [@knora/api](https://github.com/dasch-swiss/knora-api-js-lib), a JavaScript library that allows a developer to implement the DSP API without knowing technical details about it.
 To publish and add local packages we use [yalc](https://www.npmjs.com/package/yalc).
 Yalc publishes the packages to a local store (not the npm website).
 From there, the packages can be added to your depending project.